Why Switch from Do Not Pay?

 - No upfront cost; you only pay if they save you money.

-- Their experts may get better deals than you could on your own.
+- Their humans may get better deals than you could on your own, simply because they've been negotiating longer.

 Cons:

-- Their fee is a hefty 40% of the savings they find for you.
+- Their fee is 40% of the savings they find for you.

 - Savings are not guaranteed, and sometimes they can't lower your bills.

-Pricing: The fee is 40% of the total savings achieved over a 12 or 24-month period.
-Source: Billshark as of September, 2025.
+Pricing: The fee is 40% of the total savings achieved over a 12 or 24-month period, billed once the savings is confirmed.
+Source: Billshark as of November, 2025.

-Who it’s for: The person who knows they’re overpaying for internet but would rather do anything else than haggle with a retention specialist.
+Who it’s for: The person who knows they are overpaying for a recurring bill but would rather do anything else than haggle with a retention specialist.

 How Pine AI could be the alternative solution for Do Not Pay

-Look, the idea behind Do Not Pay is great, but sometimes the execution just isn't there.
-If you're more focused on financial savings using automated systems that deliver results, Pine AI is a solid alternative.
+Look, here's the skinny.
+Do Not Pay was a great idea, but we're finding sometimes the execution just isn't there.
+If you're more focused on a solution that delivers, Pine AI is a solid alternative.

-It’s built to do the actual work.
-Don't waste your time.
+It’s built to do the actual work not waste your time.
 Instead of just sending a form letter into the void, Pine AI has an AI agent that actually calls the company, navigates the phone tree, and talks to a real person.
-It's designed to finish the job from start to finish.
-Imagine having another yearly call with your internet provider to dispute a fee, when you could be doing something better with your life.
-Research from Zendesk (Feb, 2025) suggests that 3 in 4 consumers will spend more with businesses that provide a good customer experience, which shows how much we all hate dealing with bad service.
-Pine AI just takes you out of the equation.
+It's designed to take the job from start to finish.
+Imagine avoiding another yearly call with your internet provider to dispute a fee, and doing something better with your time.
+Research from Zendesk (October, 2025) suggests that 3 in 4 consumers will spend more with businesses that provide a good customer experience, which shows how much we all hate dealing with bad service.
+Pine AI just lets you step out of out of the equation.
 It's about getting someone, or something (Pine AI), to fight in your corner every single time.

 Methodology: How We Selected the Best Alternatives to Do Not Pay